bgior/weavelore/README.md

 ## License

 ### Game content
 The SRD data is based on the [SRD Spells](https://github.com/vorpalhex/srd_spells) repository, which in turn comes from the [SRD 5.1](https://dnd.wizards.com/articles/features/systems-reference-document-srd), released under the terms of the OGL (Open Game License).
-I strived to make the application comply with these terms, if you notice any deviation please let me know.
+I strove to make the application comply with these terms, if you notice any deviation please let me know.

 ### Software
 The rest of the project is released under GNU AGPL v3 (see `LICENSE.md`).